livingdocsIO/documentation/reference-docs/server-configuration/content-type-config.md

   // Configuration for the Editor behaviour
   editor: {
+    ui: {
+      // flag whether the list assignment on the publish (metadata)
+      // screen should be shown for this content-type
+      showListAssignment: true
+    },

     frontend: {
       // link pattern for ld-editor publish panel to generate a link
       // Available placeholders: